Gademann-UZH/Chemical-Space-Generation/README.md

 ## Abstract

-The repository holds an implementation of a workflow reported by [Doyle and co-workers](https://doi.org/10.1021/jacs.1c12203) for the featurization and dimensionality reduction (UMAP) to generate data-science based chemical spaces.
-Based on this workflow, our group has generated a boronic acid chemical space, which has been used in works related to the cross-coupling of [bromotetrazines](https://doi.org/10.1021/acscatal.2c01813) and [bromotriazines](https://doi.org/10.1021/acs.joc.2c02082).
+The repository holds a modification of a workflow reported by [Doyle and co-workers](https://doi.org/10.1021/jacs.1c12203) for the featurization and dimensionality reduction (UMAP) to generate data-science based chemical space.
+Based on this workflow, our group has generated a boronic acid chemical space, which has been used in published studies related to the cross-coupling of [bromotetrazines](https://doi.org/10.1021/acscatal.2c01813) and [bromotriazines](https://doi.org/10.1021/acs.joc.2c02082).

 The computed parameters for each substrate are: